 Christmas in Colorado is a truly magical time of year with a blanket of snow, cold winter air, quaint and charming mountain towns, and spectacular celebrations that are sure to light up anyone’s holiday!
 We’ve scoured the state to find the top Christmas events for 2022, so mark your calendars for the most wonderful time of the year.

-The Rocky Mountains assure you a snowy December, so plan your holiday vacation without worry.
-After scoping out the following celebrations, check out our picks for the best Christmas towns in Colorado and get to road tripping.
+The Rocky Mountains assure you of a snowy December, so plan your holiday vacation without worry.
+After scoping out the following celebrations, check out our picks for the best Christmas towns in Colorado and get to road-tripping.

 Gold Camp Christmas in Cripple Creek

-Step back in time to when Christmas was more about a feeling with an old-fashion Christmas celebration with the Gold Camp Christmas in Cripple Creek.
+Step back in time to when Christmas was more about a feeling with an old-fashion celebration during Gold Camp Christmas.
 Festivities kick off with the nightly holiday headframe lighting throughout Cripple Creek and the nearby town of Victor.

-In keeping with the area’s mining history, the giant headframes that still stand as remnants of 1890s gold mining days will light up the night sky.
-These unique mining artifacts, also called gallus frames by local miners, are unique pieces from the gold rush era and are illuminated every holiday season, blending a little bit of the past with the present day.
+In keeping with the area’s history, the giant headframes that still stand as remnants of 1890s gold mining days will light up the night sky.
+These unique artifacts are also known as gallus frames by local miners and are illuminated each holiday season to blend a little bit of the past with the present day.

-Visitors can experience the light display by taking a drive on a self-guided tour or sign up for a guided tour.
+Visitors can experience the light display by taking a drive on a self-guided tour or by signing up for a guided tour.
 The holiday headframe lighting is on display from November 26, 2022 – January 1, 2023.
 A dedicated weekend festival will take place December 8-10, 2022, including a craft fair, Christmas parade, and a choral concert.

-Discover other events throughout the holiday season such as a parade, visit with Santa, Christmas carols, performances at the Butte Theatre, and a winter wonderland every weekend at the Cripple Creek District Museum.
+Discover other events throughout the holiday season such as visits with Santa, Christmas carols, performances at the Butte Theatre, and a winter wonderland every weekend at the Cripple Creek District Museum.

 The North Pole Colorado Springs

 While it’s true you can visit the North Pole year-round, it’s particularly fun during the holidays.
-The North Pole Colorado Santa’s Workshop is a charming vintage amusement park nestled at the foot of Pikes Peak in Colorado Springs.
-Home to Santa’s Village and Santa himself – the spirit of Christmas has lived on here for 65 years.
+The North Pole Santa’s Workshop is a charming vintage amusement park nestled at the foot of Pikes Peak in Colorado Springs.
+Home to Santa’s Village and the man himself – the spirit of Christmas has lived on here for over 65 years.